CBUnmanned/CBU-Stamp-H743-Flight-Controller/README.md

 ### Safety Button

 Optional, if it is not fitted remove the check from arming mask.
-To activate short this pad to 3.3v with a momentary push button (Press & Hold)
+To activate short this pad to 3.3v with a momentary push button (Press & Hold).

 ### Power